singarajusaiteja/singarajusaiteja/README.md

 # 👋 Hi, I'm Singaraju Saiteja!

 Welcome to my GitHub profile!
-I'm a Aspiring Gen AI Engineer passionate about building innovative solutions and contributing to open-source projects.
+I'm a Aspiring Flutter + AI Engineer passionate about building innovative solutions and contributing to open-source projects.
 I love exploring new technologies and solving complex problems.

 ---